IamGrootie/React-Expenses-Tracker/README.md

 ## Dashboard Page

-The Dashboard component allows the user to see the resume of expenses.
-Besides of showing the amounts spent (total, monthly and weekly) it also shows a graph with the expenses of the last month and a table with the most recent expenses and the other with recurring expenses (such as subscriptions).
+The Dashboard page provides a general oversight of a collection of user imported expenses, highlighting the variety of amounts spent (total, monthly and weekly), as well as illustrating daily spends over the course of the past month within a bar-chart graph.
+There are also recent expenses and recurring expenses highlighted within two separate tables.

 <p align="center">
   <img src="./imagesPresentation/Dashboard.png" align="center"/>